UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 ...
 ```

-_executed on 2020.06.17, total count was 101._
+_tested on 2020.06.17, total count was 101._

-In the above script, we first search the PubChem Substance (pcsubstance) database using `esearch` for the data source depositor Nature Communications.
-We can use the Current Source Name [CSN] field for this query.
-Note that an underscore is put in place of the space in the query.
-This syntax is important for searching in PubChem with the EDirect `esearch` function.
-After `esearch`, we piped the results into `elink` twice, first finding related PubChem Compounds, and then using this new result list of CIDs to find related PubMed publisher deposited citations (pccompound_pubmed_publisher).
-Finally, similarly to previous searches, we use a combination of `efetch` and `xtract` to retrieve the data.
+> PubChem Substance --> PubChem Compound <--> PubMed Publisher
+> Description: Search for a PubChem Substance Data Source Depositor (Nature Communications), find related same PubChem compounds (Entrez link pcsubstance_pccompound_same), and then retrieve related PubMed PMIDs linked via publisher (Entrez link pccompound_pubmed_publisher).

-The latter script provides a high level view of linked PubMed literature (i.e., for all of the CIDs in our results), but what if we want to obtain individual relationships of the CIDs to PubMed IDs (CID <--> PMID)?
+It is possible to obtain individual relationships of the CIDs to PubMed IDs (CID <--> PMID).
 We can do this using the `-cmd neighbor` option in `elink`:

 ```console